Quantum-accelerated conjugate gradient method via spectral initialization: Quantum accelerated conjugate gradient method

 To amplify this component, one applies reflections in the amplitude amplification routine:

 with

 which act as the oracle and diffusion operators.

 \alg{QACG} summarizes the complete procedure of QACG.
 The quantum condition number $\kappa'$ is a parameter that determines the truncation order of subspaces to produce the quantum initial guess.
-Hence $\kappa''$ plays an important role in the elapsed time to complete the whole procedure.
-We describe the optimization procedure in \sec{TimeComplexity} based on the COBYQA optimizer.
+Hence $\kappa'$ plays an important role in the elapsed time to complete the whole procedure.
 Furthermore, we assume the \textsf{ClassicalDecode} function as an idealized interface that extracts task-relevant classical information from $\ket|\tilde{x}>$ to warm-start CG.

 We emphasize that QACG does not rely on an exact classical readout (full state tomography) of $\ket|\tilde{x}>$.
 Instead, it suffices to obtain a classical approximation that is accurate enough for warm-starting CG, i.e., within a controlled approximation error that leads to a reduced initial residual.